 Can it fall down stairs?

-On the same day of Astro’s announcement, there was a leaked report about the efficacy of the robot and claimed it was far more fragile than Amazon said.
+On the same day of Astro’s announcement, there was a leaked report about the efficacy of the robot that claimed it was far more fragile than Amazon had said.
 It also claimed Astro tumbled down stairs on a regular basis during early development.
 While this may be true, Amazon contradicts these comments — and our own experience with similar navigation systems throws some skepticism on the claims about Astro’s inability to navigate.
-Custom cliff sensors on Astro will help it to distinguish what’s in its navigational path to prevent it from going over stairs.
+Custom cliff sensors on Astro will help it distinguish what’s in its navigational path to prevent it from going over stairs.
+Astro also can’t climb stairs (due to its lack of legs) and will be limited to serving you on a single floor.

 Can it work with Siri and Google Assistant?